boroosun/MAltaCV/README.md

-# MaltaCV: Modern two-column CV LaTeX template
+# MaltaCV: Modern CV LaTeX template

 This is the source code of my CV, inspired by the [AltaCV](https://github.com/liantze/AltaCV) template.